jalinmayberry/Home-SOC-Lab/PART 2.md

 In this section, we will set up critical destinations for our data pipeline.
 This ensures that the logs collected in Part 1 are stored long-term and are available for real-time analysis.

-We will be utilizing two powerful tools for our destinations:
+We will be using two integrations supported by Cribl for our destination settings:

 - **AWS S3**: Provides long-term, secure storage.
 - **Splunk HEC**: Enables real-time data analysis.